phillip1618/excel_finance_development/design-doc.md

 - For all annuity plans, user would need to input:
     - client lump sum
     - interest/inflation rate
+    - start year
+    - end year

 - For each annuity plan that is being added, input fields:
-    - Annuity plan type
+    - Annuity plan duration
-    - annual payment/withdrawal
+    - annual payment/withdrawal amount

 - User can add up to 5 annuity plans' worth of data